-The number of babesiosis cases has been increasing since it first became reportable in mid-1990s.
+The number of babesiosis cases has been increasing since it first became reportable in the mid-1990s.
 A variety of factors, including increasing physician awareness, increasing infection rates in ticks, and expanding tick distribution may have led to this trend.

-- Reported Cases of Babesiosis in Minnesota by Year
+- Reported Cases of Babesiosis in Minnesota

 - Reported Cases of Babesiosis in Minnesota by Month of Onset 1996-2013 (PDF: 103KB/1 page)

 - High Risk Areas for Tick-borne Diseases in Minnesota